onionshare/onionshare/docs/source/tor.rst

 Open OnionShare.
 Under "How should OnionShare connect to Tor?" choose "Connect using control port", and set "Control port" to ``127.0.0.1`` and
 "Port" to ``9051``.
-Under "Tor authentication options" choose "Password" and set the password to the control port password password you picked above
-Click the "Test Settings" button.
+Under "Tor authentication options" choose "Password" and set the password to the control port password you picked above Click the "Test Settings" button.
 If all goes well, you should see "Connected to the Tor controller".